-Of the industrial chemicals in use in the U.S. today, the National Toxicology Program (NTP) has published long-term carcinogenicity studies of only 556 chemicals23- a very small portion of the total number in use today.
-And because of severely limited financial resources and the high cost of standard animal testing methods, the NTP identifies only about seven new carcinogens each year.24
+Of the industrial chemicals in use in the U.S. today, the National Toxicology Program (NTP) has published long-term carcinogenicity studies of only 556 chemicals24- a very small portion of the total number in use today.
+And because of severely limited financial resources and the high cost of standard animal testing methods, the NTP identifies only about seven new carcinogens each year.25

 The Toxic Substances Control Act (TSCA), the basis of U.S. chemical policy today, has allowed more than 60,000 chemicals to be in use without requiring the research necessary to determine their safety.
 We need comprehensive chemical policy reform.
 The burden must be on chemical manufacturers and users to test their products for health effects and argue that the benefits of their use outweigh the risks.
-Simultaneously, we need to promote alternatives assessment and green chemistry to expedite the "sunsetting" of carcinogenic and endocrine-disrupting chemicals.